jruels/k8s-vault/labs/install-vault-gke/index.md

 ## Set a secret in Vault

-The web application that you deploy in the Launch a web application section, expects Vault to store a username and password at the path secret/webapp/config.
-To create this secret requires you to login with the root token, enable the key-value secret engine, and store a secret username and password at that defined path.
+The web application that you deploy in the Launch a web application section, expects Vault to store a username and password at the path `secret/webapp/config`.
+To create this secret requires you to login with the root token, enable the `key-value` secret engine, and store a secret username and password at that defined path.

 First, start an interactive shell session on the vault-0 pod.
 ```
 kubectl exec --stdin=true --tty=true vault-0 -- /bin/sh
 ```

-Enable kv-v2 secrets at the path secret.
+Enable `kv-v2` secrets at the path secret.
 ```
 vault secrets enable -path=secret kv-v2

 Success!
 Enabled the kv-v2 secrets engine at: secret/
 ```

-Create a secret at path secret/devwebapp/config with a username and password.
+Create a secret at path `secret/devwebapp/config` with a username and password.

 ```
 vault kv put secret/devwebapp/config username='giraffe' password='salsa'